ReactivePlayZ/RML/README.md

 ```
 There are now two lists, the first one being: `["Apples", "Oranges", "Bananas"]`.
 And the second one being: `["みかん", "もも"]`.
 This distinction is important for the interpreter.

-The empty line-between could've been any element or text as long as it wasn't another list item.
 ### Comments
 Comments are denoted by `//` and anything after is considered a comment.
 These are actually read as notes to sections and elements rather than a file comment.
 For a comment that is skipped by the interpreter, use plain text (That is, without any `//` or `-`).
 They can be specific notes or additional information that might be needed.
 ```